mesosphere/dcos-docs-site/pages/1.11/deploying-services/fault-domain-awareness/index.md

 1. Create a fault domain detect script to run on each node to detect the node's fault domain (Enterprise only).
 During installation, the output of this script is passed to Mesos.

-We recommend the format for the script output be
+We recommend the format for the script output be:

 ```json
   {